 Historically, the site was a rail yard for trains traveling between Washington DC, Baltimore, and beyond.
 The design of the park reflects the energy of the site’s previous eras while providing diverse recreational spaces, amenities, and access to nature for current and future neighbors.
 Due to its former industrial use, remediation of site soils was necessary and provided an opportunity to educate visitors to various strategies for cleaning the soil, including phytoremediation - using plants in situ - for the removal, remedy, or containment of contaminants in soils.

 Key park features include a large lawn to accommodate a summer movie series, shaded woodland plantings offering cool respite, a modern playground, picnic area, café, and dog park.
-The result of robust community input, the park is already becoming a cherished place for people to come together to re-energize, relax, learn, and play - Alethia Tanner Park is a dynamic community space for residents to call their own.
+The result of robust community input, the park has already become a cherished place for people to come together to re-energize, relax, learn, and play - Alethia Tanner Park is a dynamic community space for residents to call their own.

 Collaborators: Studio Twenty Seven Architecture, Olsson & Associates, Cerami & Associates, Bowman Consulting Group, ECS Mid-Atlantic LLC, Gilmore Lighting Design, Setty & Associates International PLLC, APE Studio Inc., Robert Silman Associates, Pentagram, Irrigation Research and Design, Engenium Group, Forrester Construction